-The Indian healthcare system is rapidly moving towards digitalization, and electronic medical records software (EMRs) are a crucial aspect of this process.
+The Indian healthcare system is rapidly moving towards digitalization, and electronic medical records software EMR are a crucial aspect of this process.
 The National Digital Health Mission (NDHM) launched by the Government of India aims to create a national digital health ecosystem that supports universal health coverage in an efficient, accessible, inclusive, affordable, timely, and safe manner.
 This includes the use of open, interoperable, and standards-based digital systems for the recording, storage, and assessment of patient health data and other medical information related to healthcare delivery.
 This highlights the importance of EMRs and the technologies needed to implement them.

-What are Electronic Medical Records?
+What are Electronic Health Records?

 EHR, on the other hand, is a more comprehensive record of a patient’s health information, including not just treatment and diagnoses but also laboratory results, demographic information, and other relevant data.
-EHRs are intended to be shared among different healthcare providers and organizations, allowing for a more complete picture of a patient’s health history.
-PHRs, on the other hand, are records that are created and maintained by patients themselves, and can include information from both EMRs and EHRs, as well as personal health data such as fitness tracking and dietary information.
+EHRs are intended to be share among different healthcare providers and organizations, allowing for a more complete picture of a patient’s health history.
+PHRs, on the other hand, are records that are create and maintain by patients themselves, and can include information from both EMRs and EHRs, as well as personal health data such as fitness tracking and dietary information.
 Overall, EMRs, EHRs, and PHRs all play important roles in the digitalization of healthcare and are critical for the efficient and effective delivery of medical care.

 Benefits of Electronic Medical Records